-Our research and development expenses were \$1,326,241 and \$1,122,461 for the three months ended March 31, 2018 and 2017, respectively.
+Our research and development expenses were \$\$4,178,294 and \$\$2,724,349 for the nine months ended September 30, 2018 and 2017, respectively.

-Our current strategy is to increase our research and development expenses in the future as we continue the advancement of our clinical trials and nonclinical product development programs for our lantibiotic product candidate and with respect to our oral mucositis product candidate.
-The lengthy process of completing clinical trials; seeking regulatory approval for our product candidates; and expanding the claims we are able to make, requires expenditure of substantial resources.
+Our current product development strategy contemplates an expected increase in our research and development expenses in the future as we continue the advancement of our clinical trial for our oral mucositis candidate and nonclinical product development programs for our lantibiotic product candidate.
+The lengthy process of completing clinical trials; seeking regulatory approval for our product candidates; and expanding the potential claims we are able to make, requires expenditure of substantial resources.
 Any failure or delay in completing clinical trials, or in obtaining regulatory approvals, could cause a delay in generating product revenues and cause our research and development expenses to increase and, in turn, have a material adverse effect on our operations.
 Our current product candidates are not expected to be commercially available until we are able to obtain regulatory approval from the FDA.

 Our plan is to budget and manage expenditures in research and development such that they are undertaken in a cost-effective manner yet still advance the research and development efforts.
 While we have some control under our Lantibiotic ECC and Oral Mucositis ECC as to the planning and timing of the research and development and therefore the timing of when expenditures may be incurred for various phases of agreed upon projects, actual expenditures can vary from period to period.
-Subject to available capital, we expect overall research and development expenses to increase as a result of the expected initiation of our Phase 2b clinical trial on our oral mucositis product candidate as our financial resources permit.
+Subject to available capital, we expect overall research and development expenses to increase as a result of our Phase 2b clinical trial on our oral mucositis product candidate as our financial resources permit.
 Our research and development projects are currently expected to be taken to the point where they can be licensed or partnered with larger pharmaceutical companies.